coala/documentation/Developers/Git_Basics.rst

 your changes available to all future users of the project.
 For this, you will have to create a Pull Request.
 To do this, you will have to go on GitHub, on your fork page.
 You should change the branch to the one you have worked on and submitted the commit on.
-Now you can create a Pull Request by clicking ``New Pull Request`` button in the pull request tab.
+Now you can create a Pull Request by clicking the ``New Pull Request`` button in the pull request tab.

 **Congratulations!** You have just created your first Pull Request!